MicrosoftDocs/cpp-docs/docs/standard-library/input-streams.md

 The `ifstream` class supports disk file input.
 If you need an input-only disk file, construct an object of class `ifstream`.
 You can specify binary or text-mode data.
 If you specify a filename in the constructor, the file is automatically opened when the object is constructed.
 Otherwise, you can use the `open` function after invoking the default constructor.
 Many formatting options and member functions apply to `ifstream` objects.
 All functionality of the base classes `ios` and `istream` is included in `ifstream`.

 Like the library function `sscanf_s`, the `istringstream` class supports input from in-memory strings.
-To extract data from a character array that has a `NULL` terminator, allocate and initialize the string, then construct an object of class `istringstream`.
+To extract data from a character array that has a null terminator, allocate and initialize the string, then construct an object of class `istringstream`.

 ## In This Section